-You can integrate any of the following Third-Party solutions with the Packet Decoder to capture packets in the AWS cloud:
+You can integrate any of the following Third-Party solutions with the Network Decoder to capture packets in the AWS cloud:

 There are two main tasks to configure the Gigamon® third-party Tap vendor packet capture solution:

-Gigamon® Visibility Platform on AWS will be available through the AWS Marketplace and activated by a BYOL license.
+Gigamon® Visibility Platform on AWS is available through the AWS Marketplace and activated by a BYOL license.
 A thirty-day free trial is also available.

 For more information on the Gigamon® solution refer to the "Gigamon® Visibility Platform for AWS Data Sheet" (https://www.gigamon.com/sites/default/files/resources/datasheet/ds-gigamon-visibility-platform-for-aws-4095.pdf ).

-For deployment details refer to the "Gigamon® Visibility Platform for AWS Getting Started Guide" (https://www.gigamon.com/sites/default/files/resources/deployment-guide/dg-visibility-platform-for-aws-getting-started-guide-4111.pdf).
+For deployment details, see the "Gigamon® Visibility Platform for AWS Getting Started Guide" (https://www.gigamon.com/sites/default/files/resources/deployment-guide/dg-visibility-platform-for-aws-getting-started-guide-4111.pdf).

-After the “Monitoring Session” is deployed within the Gigamon GigaVUE-FM, you can configure the Packet Decoder Tunnel.
+After the “Monitoring Session” is deployed within the Gigamon GigaVUE-FM, you can configure the Network Decoder Tunnel.